aWIPS Profiles

 Note

-When you navigate to the aWIPS Profile tab for the first time, a message appears on top of the aWIPS Profile dashboard, asking you to subscribe to the upgraded subscription even if aWIPS is enabled in Catalyst Center.
+When you navigate to the aWIPS Profile tab for the first time, a message appears on top of the aWIPS Profile dashboard.
+The message asks you to subscribe to the upgraded subscription, even if aWIPS is enabled in Catalyst Center.
 To subscribe to the upgraded subscription, you must disable and enable aWIPS from the Rogue and aWIPS overview dashboard.
-See Monitor the Rogue Management and aWIPS Dashboard.
+See Monitor the Rogue Management and aWIPS dashboard.

-• Profile Name: Shows the list of aWIPS profiles names.
+• Profile Name: Shows the list of aWIPS profile names.

 • Assigned WLCs: Shows the number of assigned wireless controllers to an aWIPS profile.